Approximately-symmetric neural networks for quantum spin liquids

 \emph{Interpretability---}The approximately-symmetric NQS architecture facilitates partial interpretation of which physical features are learnt by different sections of the network.
 In particular, the non-invariant $\chi$ block maps the model from an approximately-symmetric regime to an exactly-symmetric one, which the $G_{\textrm{TC}}$-invariant $\Omega$ block of the architecture can then learn efficiently.
 This mapping is analogous to the quasi-adiabatic continuation of Hastings and Wen~\cite{hastingswen}, in which the exact “emergent” symmetries of the model (i.e. the “fattened” loops) are constructed by applying a finite-depth unitary circuit to the unperturbed toric code.
 We hypothesize that the dominant effect of the non-invariant block of the network is to reverse this finite-depth unitary dressing.

 To test this hypothesis, we investigate the following two-step training scheme [Fig.~\ref{fig:interpretability}(a]): First, we train the network in the fully symmetric regime at $(h_x,h_y,h_z)=(0.2,0.0,0.0)$, by optimizing only the parameters of the invariant $\Omega$ layer and keeping the non-invariant $\chi$ layer fixed to the identity.
 Second, we fix the invariant $\Omega$ layer at these optimized parameters and turn on a field ($h_z=0.2$) which breaks the exact invariance of the state under the group, $G_\textrm{TC}$; then, we find the ground state by only optimizing the parameters of the $\chi$ layer.
-Despite this restricted training procedure, we still obtain an excellent ground state energy [Fig.~\ref{fig:interpretability}(b)], strongly suggesting that the network is indeed effectively learning the ``fattened'' loops [Fig. \ref{fig:summary}(a), red arrow]~\cite{SM}.
+Despite this restricted training procedure, we still obtain an excellent ground state energy [Fig.~\ref{fig:interpretability}(b)], strongly suggesting that the network is indeed effectively learning the ``fattened'' loops [Fig. \ref{fig:summary}(a), red arrow]~\SM.

 \textit{Outlook}--- Our work opens the door to a number of intriguing directions.
-First, by generalizing our approach to arbitrary groups~\cite{diaconu2019learning, vieijra2021many}, it may be possible to apply the approximately-symmetric NQS framework to Dirac spin liquids or chiral spin liquids \cite{glasser2018neural}.
+First, straightforward extensions of the approximately-symmetric architecture may be used to study increasingly exotic abelian spin liquid models, ranging from experimentally-motivated microscopic models of $\mathds{Z}_2$ liquids \cite{semeghini2021probing}, to more general chiral and non-chiral $\mathds{Z}_p$ and $U(1)$ liquids.
+By further adapting techniques from~\cite{diaconu2019learning,vieijra2021many}, models with non-abelian anyons and/or non-abelian continuous symmetries may also be accessible (see \SM for more discussion).

 Second, on the numerical front, there are multiple avenues for further improvement, including: (i) tuning the depth of the architecture, (ii) exploring alternative representations for the complex amplitudes required for models with sign problems, (iii) increasing parameter efficiency with pooling layers, or (iv) replacing the CNNs with more elaborate backbone architectures (e.g.~transformers)~\cite{sprague2023variational}.
-Finally, although our focus here is on the toric code spin liquid ground states, the approximately-symmetric architecture can be applied for any model with approximate symmetries, as well as real-time evolution problems.
+Finally, although our focus here has been on finding ground states, the approximately-symmetric architecture can also be applied to simulate real-time dynamics in such systems.